Causing a scenesince 1776

 Our mission

-To amplify Philadelphia’s arts and culture by commissioning, presenting, producing, and promoting arts of all kinds for local audiences and the world.
+To amplify Philadelphia’s creative voices by commissioning, presenting, and promoting arts of all kinds for local audiences and the world.

 Our communities and creators are the embodiment of Philadelphia’s ongoing revolutionary spirit.